irqize/node-steam-market-sell-bot/README.md

 Fill config.js file with required credentials.
 Run ```node app```.

 Script will manually will start selling all your items from specified game in config and by specified type of price also specified in config.
+It will also automatically accept mobile confirmations.